-When installing a shock absorber, first install the bushings in the shock absorber's eye.
+When installing a shock absorber, install bushings in the shock absorber's eye.
 Install inner bushing retainers, shock absorber and bushing assembly and outer retainers and nut.
 The concave face of each retainer must fit against convex face of adjacent bushing.
 Tighten to specified torque.